ujaan-chatterjee/ujaan-chatterjee/README.md

 ✨ Final note

-I build with the pragmatic goal: **turn data into decisions**.
+I build with the pragmatic goal: **turn data into meaningful and impactful decisions**.
 This GitHub is the public record of that work — reproducible notebooks, clear writeups, and a focus on business impact.
 If anything here helps you learn, build, or ship — ping me.

-— Ujaan Chatterjee (ujaan-chatterjee)
+— Ujaan S Chatterjee (ujaan-chatterjee)

----